 To be diagnosed with PTSD, it’s not enough to experience these symptoms directly after a traumatic event.
 Symptoms must be present for months or years later.
 Often, treatment for PTSD also involves treatment for depression, anxiety, or substance misuse, since these conditions are often found to occur simultaneously.

-What Are the Most Effective Treatments for PTSD?
+What Are the Most Effective Treatments for PTSD In Irvine?

 Fortunately, post-traumatic stress disorder treatment does exist.
 Trauma treatment will vary from person to person and should fit your specific needs.
-PTSD treatment is very effective when given in a residential treatment center.
+PTSD treatment is very effective when given in an Irvine residential mental health treatment center.
 Residential or inpatient treatment means that you will receive 24-hour care from professional staff and reside in the facility during your treatment program.

 The advantages of residential treatment are: